-Reviewed and adopted September2021 To be reviewed September 2022 educational needs and aim to address special needs as soon as concerns are raised so that learning experiences are appropriate to a student's current needs.
+We recognise the importance of early identification and assessment of students with special educational needs and aim to address special needs as soon as concerns are raised so that learning experiences are appropriate to a student's current needs.
 We recognise that good practice can help prevent some special educational needs arising and can minimise others.

-We recognise that responsibility for SEND is a whole school issue and lies collectively with all staff, supported by the SENDCO and Senior Management Team.
+We recognise that responsibility for SEND is a whole school issue and lies collectively with all staff, supported by the SENDCO and Senior Leadership Team.